Opera buffa in two acts

 © Bavarian State Opera

 Christof Loy studierte Musiktheaterregie in Essen sowie Philosophie, Kunstgeschichte und italienische Philologie in München.
-Seit 1990 arbeitet er als freischaffender Regisseur u. a. in Düsseldorf, Frankfurt, Hamburg, Berlin, Wien, London, Kopenhagen, Stockholm, Brüssel, Zürich und Genf sowie beim Glyndebourne Festival und bei den Salzburger Festspielen.
+Seit 1990 arbeitete er als freischaffender Regisseur u. a. in Düsseldorf, Frankfurt, Hamburg, Berlin, Wien, London, Kopenhagen, Stockholm, Brüssel, Zürich und Genf sowie beim Glyndebourne Festival und bei den Salzburger Festspielen.
 Er erhielt zahlreiche Preise, so wurde er für drei Inszenierungen an der Bayerischen Staatsoper von der Zeitschrift „Opernwelt“ jeweils zum Regisseur des Jahres gekürt: Saul (2003), Roberto Devereux (2004) und Die Bassariden (2008).
 2017 wurde er bei den International Opera Awards in London als bester Regisseur ausgezeichnet.
-In der Spielzeit 2017/18 inszeniert er Le nozze di Figaro an der Bayerischen Staatsoper.
-Wiederaufnahmen hier 2017/18: Il turco in Italia, Lucrezia Borgia.
-(Stand: 2017)
+(Stand: 2020)